EmmaRamirez/emmaramirez.me/src/articles/2024/k-shaped-luxury.md

 ---
-title: "The K-Shaped Economics of Luxury Goods"
+title: 'The K-Shaped Economics of Luxury Goods'
 date: 2024-10-20
 tags: [economics, culture]
-description: "Only broke people buy Gucci is a common refrain.
+description: 'Only broke people buy Gucci is a common refrain.
 But is it true?
-The reality reveals a sharp, K-shaped divergence in how different income cohorts interact with luxury goods."
+The reality reveals a sharp, K-shaped divergence in how different income cohorts interact with luxury goods.'
 ---

 "Only broke people buy Gucci" is a common refrain you'll hear when people talking about the price of luxury fashion goods.
 It's a refrain that you hear from both middle class people shocked at the exaggerated swagger of someone with a mysterious amount of designer clothes, and you'll likely here it as well from wealthy people, especially those whose connection to their money comes from work.
 I've been wondering if this is true at all.